-Findings Required for Denial of a Waiver
+Findings Required for Denial of a Waiver or an Incentive/Concession

-If a waiver is justified because it would physically preclude a project, the decision-making body may deny the waiver only if one of the following written findings, supported by substantial evidence, can be made:
+If a waiver is justified because it would physically preclude a project, or if an incentive/concession is justified because the applicant has demonstrated it would "result in identifiable and actual cost reductions to provide for affordable housing costs," the decision-making body may deny the waiver or the incentive/concession only if one of the following written findings, supported by substantial evidence, can be made:

-- 1. That the waiver would have an adverse impact on real property listed in the California Register of Historic Resources; or - 2.
-That the waiver would have a specific, adverse impact upon public health or safety or the physical environment, and there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact without rendering the residential project unaffordable to low- and moderate-income households.
-For the purpose of this subsection, "specific, adverse impact" means a significant, quantifiable, direct, and unavoidable impact, based on objective, identified, written public health or safety standards, policies, or conditions as they existed on the date that the application for the residential project was deemed complete; or - 3.
-That the waiver is contrary to state or federal law.
+- 1. That the waiver or incentive/concession would have an adverse impact on real property listed in the California Register of Historic Resources; or - 2.
+That the waiver or incentive/concession would have a specific, adverse impact upon public health or safety or the physical environment, and there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact without rendering the residential project unaffordable to low- and moderate-income households.
+For the purpose of this subsection, "specific, adverse impact" means a significant, quantifiable, direct, and unavoidable impact, based on objective, identified, written public health or safety standards, policies, or conditions as they existed on the date that the application for the residential project was deemed complete; or

+3. That the waiver or incentive/concession is contrary to state or federal law.

-No evidence has been presented that any property on the California Register would be affected, or that the waivers would have a "specific, adverse impact," or that a justified waiver would be contrary to state or federal law.
+No evidence has been presented that any property on the California Register would be affected, or that the incentive/concession or waivers would have a "specific, adverse impact," or that a justified incentive/concession, or waiver would be contrary to state or federal law.